SAP-archive/teched2021-ANA261/exercises/ex1/README.md

 ### Step 13

 Let’s add a local dimension, which will only exist inside this model.
 Start by clicking on the pulldown arrow, on the Dimensions section of the left panel.
 Select “Add new Dimension”.
+In the dialog, NO NOT select the option to create this dimension as a public dimension.

 ![][image-13]
 ### Step 14